Landing at Denpasar Airport

 Glad to see they have Brits on holiday well represented at the airport!

-My flight was due to leave from Gate 70, which wasn’t that far away.
-I left the lounge about an hour before scheduled departure time.
+My flight was departing from Gate 70, which wasn’t far away.
+I left the lounge about an hour before departure — those who know me will appreciate that I’m not one for arriving at the gate at the last minute.

 Taking off on the way to Denpasar